Providers' biggest challenges with rare diseases

 Despite all the challenges providers face with rare diseases, there is still hope for patients with these conditions.

-Almost half of providers also said scientific advancements, specifically next generation genomic sequencing, will move the needle on rare diseases.
+Many providers also said new therapeutic modalities and devices will move the needle on rare diseases.
 Since the majority of rare diseases are linked to genetic mutations, better genetic tests and better understanding of genetics could help providers in their work with rare disease patients.
 You can learn more about how genetic testing impacts healthcare in our podcast episode featuring Kamal Gogineni and Dr. Rakesh Patel.

 Learn more

 Want to learn more about physicians’ challenges in the rare disease space?
-Check out our full 2022 rare disease study or our infographic for an in-depth breakdown of the results of our 160-provider survey on the challenges and opportunities associated with rare diseases.
+Check out our full rare disease study or our infographic for an in-depth breakdown of the results of our 145-provider survey on the challenges and opportunities associated with rare diseases.